u4ride/u4ride/README.md

 # u4ride
-This is the next evolution of AtlantaAirport.Taxi We are brainstorming and gathering interesting developers at U4Ride.XYZ
+This is the next evolution of http://AtlantaAirport.Taxi We are brainstorming and gathering interesting developers and other partners at http://U4Ride.XYZ